twilio/voice-quickstart-ios/README.md

 * [voice-quickstart-server-php](https://github.com/twilio/voice-quickstart-server-php)
 * [voice-quickstart-server-python](https://github.com/twilio/voice-quickstart-server-python)

-Follow the instructions in the server's README to get the application server up and running locally and accessible via the public Internet.
+Follow the instructions in the project's README to get the application server up and running locally and accessible via the public Internet.

 ### <a name="bullet3"></a>3.
 Create a TwiML application for the Access Token